 One of the greatest barriers preventing our youth from experiencing the national parks around them is transportation.
 The goal of the National Park Foundation (NPF)’s Ticket to Ride program is to provide efficient transportation support for over 100,000 students to visit our national parks.
 Once in the parks, a world of learning begins – young people discover their natural, cultural, and historical heritage, participate in volunteer and service-learning activities, enjoy recreational activities, and most importantly, begin a lifelong relationship with our parks.

-“Ticket to Ride (TTR) funding allowed students to come all summer long to engage in service learning projects aimed at creating park stewards.
-Students participating in our NPF funded Growing a Wild Brooklyn and Queens were able to come to the park for the first time to collect native plant seeds to grow in their classrooms over the winter for planting in the park this spring.
-Without TTR funding these classes who had not been involved in Gateway National Recreation Area before would have found it too time consuming and difficult to arrange for bus transportation.”
+Said one park ranger: “Students participating in our NPF-funded Growing a Wild Brooklyn and Queens [programs] were able to come to the park for the first time to collect native plant seeds to grow in their classrooms.
+Without Ticket to Ride funding, these classes who had not been involved in Gateway National Recreation Area before would have found it too time-consuming and difficult to arrange for bus transportation.”

 A Ticket to Ride grant enabled over 3,400 students to visit and learn about Chamizal National Memorial, one of the largest open spaces in El Paso, Texas for environmental and cultural education activities.
 The students participated in active, non-competitive movement games, observed stream table geological demonstrations, and participated in wildlife and flora surveys, as well as attended world class cultural events in the park’s theater, including performances from the Santa Fe Opera and the Siglo de Oro Festival.